A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Proofs of our main results

-Lifting these metrics to the conformal universal cover produces infinitely many representatives with constant $I$-curvature for which no two conformal factors are constant multiples of one another.
-To conclude that these representatives are in fact nonhomothetic requires an application of the Ferrand--Obata Theorem~\cites{MR1334876,MR1371767} on noncompact manifolds.
+Lifting these metrics to the conformal universal cover produces infinitely many representatives with constant $I$-curvature for which no two conformal factors, written in the form of Equation~\eqref{equivalence}, are constant multiples of one another.
+The following result uses the Ferrand--Obata Theorem~\cites{MR1334876,MR1371767} on noncompact manifolds to conclude that these representatives are generically nonhomothetic; this argument also appears in~\cite{ACPW} for the special case when $I$ is the scalar curvature.

 \begin{lemma} Let $I$ be a CVI of weight $-2k$ and rank $r$, and let $U$ be a geometric cone.
 Suppose that there is a nonempty geometric Aubin set $\mA$ for $(I,U)$.
-Let $(M^n,g) \in \mA$ be such that there is a sequence $\{\pi_j \colon M_j^n \to M^n\}_{j \in \bN}$ of finite connected coverings of degree $m_j \geq j$ and a sequence $\{g_j\}_{j \in \bN}$ of minimizers of $Y_{(I,U)}(M_j^n,[\pi_j^\ast g])$ such that for each $j \in \bN$, there is a diffeomorphism $\Phi_j \in \Diff(\cM)$ and a constant $c_j > 0$ such that $\Phi_j^\ast \cpi^\ast g = c_j^2 \cpi_j^\ast g_j$, where $\cpi \colon \cM^n \to M^n$ and $\cpi_j \colon \cM^n \to M_j^n$ are the universal covers of $M^n$ and $M_j^n$, respectively.
+Let $(M^n,g) \in \mA$ be such that there is a sequence $\{\pi_j \colon M_j^n \to M^n\}_{j \in \bN}$ of finite connected coverings of degree $m_j \geq j$ and a sequence $\{g_j\}_{j \in \bN}$ of minimizers of $Y_{(I,U)}^+(M_j^n,[\pi_j^\ast g])$ such that for each $j \in \bN$, there is a diffeomorphism $\Phi_j \in \Diff(\cM)$ and a constant $c_j > 0$ such that $\Phi_j^\ast \cpi^\ast g = c_j^2 \cpi_j^\ast g_j$, where $\cpi \colon \cM^n \to M^n$ and $\cpi_j \colon \cM^n \to M_j^n$ are the universal covers of $M^n$ and $M_j^n$, respectively.
 Then $(\cM^n,\cpi^\ast g)$ is conformally equivalent to flat Euclidean space. \end{lemma}

 \begin{proof} Since $(M^n,g) \in \mA$ and the statement of the lemma depends only on $[g]$, we may assume without loss of generality that $I^g = Y_{(I,U)}(M^n,[g])$ and $\Vol_g(M) = 1$.
 Since $m_j \to \infty$ as $j \to \infty$, we see that $\cM$ is noncompact.